OliverSchamp/Vision.OPT_MULT/README.md

 ## Dockerfile

 The dockerfile included was for CPU only so I could run it on my laptop.
+The models were trained on a GPU.

+### Note

+This code needs some extra custom classes to train and load AI models.